 On November 6, Californians will be voting in the 2018 Gubernatorial Elections, an election that will also include elections of lieutenant governor, senators, state representatives, attorney general and several key executive official positions.

-Five Peace and Freedom Party candidates to date have filed to run for statewide office in the June 2018 California Primary.
-Our current slate of candidates is as follows.
+Seven Peace and Freedom Party candidates to date have filed to run for statewide office in the June 2018 California Primary.
+Our current slate of candidates, plus one independent candidate the PFP is endorsing, is as follows.

 Gloria La Riva — Peace and Freedom Party candidate, Governor

 Gloria La Riva is a veteran social justice, anti-war and union activist and organizer.
 She was 2010 and 2014 candidate for governor, and 2016 Peace and Freedom Party and Party for Socialism and Liberation candidate for U.S. president.

 Gayle McLaughlin is a former two-term mayor of Richmond, where she founded the Richmond Progressive Alliance.
 As mayor, Gayle led Richmond’s remarkable transformation which included reducing homicides by 75%, increasing the minimum wage, promoting sustainable development, advocating rent control, defending immigrant rights, progressively taxing corporate interests, defending public schools and opposing the expansion of charter schools.
 Gayle is proudly corporate-free and running for Lieutenant Governor with one concept at center: People First!